Leader as Coach

-Providing coaching and feedback to subordinates is a necessary activity in every manager’s day.
-The role of a manager is to add value to the decision making and judgment of the people they manage.
-As employees and managerial-leaders, we all agree that coaching is important, but the understanding and purpose of why coaching is important may remain unclear.
+Providing coaching and feedback is a necessary activity in every manager’s day.
+The role of a manager is to add value to the decision-making and judgment of the people they manage.
+We all agree that coaching is important, but the understanding and purpose of why coaching matters may remain unclear.

-• To assist in learning new skilled knowledge, such as: policies and procedures, LOPs, SOPs, technology, operation of machines, planning processes
+- Assist in learning new skilled knowledge, such as policies and procedures, LOPs, SOPs, technology, the operation of machines, planning processes.

-• To explore bringing subordinates’ values more in line with corporate values and philosophy
+- Explore how current values are in line with corporate values and philosophy.

-• To assist in developing wisdom.
-For example: building on the manager’s experience in handling challenging situations and sharing stories of learned failures and successes to help the subordinate grow wise in the ways of the company and the world
+- Assist in developing wisdom.
+For example building on the manager’s experience in handling challenging situations and sharing stories of failures and successes.

-• Coaching does not involve trying to change a person’s personality; that is not a concern of the manager.
-If major Temperament problems are causing the employee to be unable to function effectively, then the manager should make time available for a subordinate to seek professional counseling, if the employee desires it.
+Coaching does not involve trying to change a person’s personality; that is not a concern of the manager.

 Managerial-Leadership Communication: Listening for Values